Murchison Falls National Park

 Murchison Falls National Park (MFNP) is a national park in Uganda managed by the Ugandan Wildlife Authority.
-It is in north-western Uganda, spreading inland from the shores of Lake Albert, around the Victoria Nile, up to the Karuma Falls.
+Located in north-western Uganda, it spreads inland from the shores of Lake Albert around the Victoria Nile up to the Karuma Falls.

 Together with the adjacent 748 km2 Bugungu Wildlife Reserve and the 720 km2 Karuma Wildlife Reserve, the park forms the Murchison Falls Conservation Area (MFCA).
 As of 2022, the East African Crude Oil Pipeline being built includes the construction of 10 oil well pads, a feeder pipeline, and a refinery in and around the Murchison Falls national park.

 Location

 The park straddles the Ugandan districts of Buliisa, Nwoya, Kiryandongo, and Masindi.
 The driving distance from Masindi, the nearest large town, to the Kibanda area of the national park is about 72 km.
 This area is about 283 km, by road, north-west of Kampala, the capital and largest city of Uganda.
 The coordinates of the park near the Kibanda area are 02°11'15.0"N, 31°46'53.0"E (Latitude:2.187499; Longitude:31.781400).